 Dental Floss – NOT biodegradable.
 Will wrap around small clogs to make them even bigger.

 Hair – Clogs pipes in no time.
 You know how you constantly have to unclog your drain because of the hair in it?
-Imagine that, but on a much larger scale.
+Imagine that, but on a much larger scale, particularly if you’re dealing with hair loss.

 Dirt – Dump it outside, not in the toilet.